-Poetry New Zealand Yearbook 2022

-EDITED BY TRACEY SLAUGHTER
+Poetry New Zealand Yearbook 2022 EDITED BY TRACEY SLAUGHTER

 The packed issue #56 features 130 new poems - including by this year's featured poet, Wes Lee, and by David Eggleton, Janet Newman, Amber Esau, Elizabeth Morton, Aimee-Jane Anderson-O'Connor, Alistair Paterson, essa may ranapiri, Nikki-Lee Birdsey, Iain Britton, Jordan Hamel, Jack Ross, Dominic Hoey, Owen Bullock, Semira Davis, Rata Gordon, Adrienne Jansen, Olivia Macassey, Vaughan Rapatahana and Kerrin P. Sharpe - and essays and reviews of new poetry collections.

 TRACEY SLAUGHTER'S latest works are the poetry collection Conventional Weapons (Victoria University Press, 2019) and the novella if there is no shelter (Ad Hoc Fiction, 2020).

 PUBLISHED: March 2022

 ISBN: 9781991151117

 Limpbound, 200 x 148mm.
 392 pages. \$37

-'Indisputably the best one-stop shop if you're seeking the pulse of poetry in this country' NZ LISTENER 'The great joy of Poetry Yearbook 2022 is the voyage of discovery' ERICA STRETTON, KETE POETRY NEW ZEALAND YEARBOOK 2022 TEXT EXTRACT The break in a poetic line - whether that line is broken by breath or eye, by pulse, footstep or thought - always says one thing (among the myriad other signals it may send by its breakage): Pay attention.
+'The great joy of Poetry Yearbook 2022 is the voyage of discovery' ERICA STRETTON, KETE BOOKS

+POETRY NEW ZEALAND YEARBOOK 2022 TEXT EXTRACT The break in a poetic line - whether that line is broken by breath or eye, by pulse, footstep or thought - always says one thing (among the myriad other signals it may send by its breakage): Pay attention.
 Wait let your awareness be brushed by this pause, or jarred by this rupture.
 Switch your senses back on.
 Look, it says, we stand at the edge - stop here for a second, wake up, notice life, notice language: there are edges everywhere.
 Our normal routine patterns of reading risk rushing ahead like our prosaic lives, half-conscious, left-to-right, function-driven, habit-numbed, adrift on the surface, body-blind; poetic breakage tips us, abruptly, out of the illusion that it all goes on in tidy sequenced form.
 It cracks the model of dealing with life via language that would have us believe that we can translate existence into safe consumable units, coherent grammatical blocks.
 It breaks.
 It breaks suddenly.
 There are gaps, leaps, lesions.
 There are flights that make you gasp in wonder; there are pleasures that press you to the crest; there are dead-ends that leave you seized in cold.
 Either way, pay attention.
 Concentrate, harder.
 Listen.
 Open your eyes.
 It all breaks in an instant.